The Technology, Media and Telecommunications Review: Russia

-Thus, on the one hand, the governmental authorities are working on reforming the TMT sector in Russia and introducing a set of new principles that could have a significant impact on all sectors of the communications market (including by way of simplification of the licensing regime, efficient allocation of frequencies, development of communication infrastructure and universal access to telecommunications services).
+Thus, governmental authorities are working on reforming the TMT sector in Russia and introducing a set of new principles that could have a significant impact on all sectors of the communications market (including by way of simplification of the licensing regime, efficient allocation of frequencies, development of communication infrastructure and universal access to telecommunications services).
 The authorities are also focused on the digitalisation of various sectors of the Russian economy and state governance.

 On the other hand, taking into account the current political context in Russia, numerous trends in the TMT market in Russia show increasing legislative pressure on market players, strengthening state control over operators, media companies and customers, restricting foreign investment, enhancing control over internet services and supporting local Russian market players as well as import-substitution.

 i The regulators

 The main regulator in the TMT sector in Russia is the Ministry of Digital Development Communications and Mass Media of the Russian Federation (originally known as Mincomsvyaz, and now known as Mindigital).

 ii Main sources of law